My Favorite Yoga Pose

 By Nancy Weshkoff

-– Did you know that you can help PREVENT becoming one of these very sad statistics by proactively taking steps to lower your risk?
+– Did you know that you can help PREVENT yourself from becoming one of these very sad statistics by proactively taking steps to lower your risk?

 While there are some things that you cannot change, such as your family history of heart disease, there are several things that doctors all agree that you CAN do to lower your risk of having a heart attack or stroke.
 These include:

 – Engage in moderate exercise on a regular basis.
 Sitting on a couch and not moving is bad for you in so many ways.
 Spending long hours in front of a computer screen without moving is not good for you.
 Your body needs to move.
-Yoga is extremely helpful in helping you with your exercise goals.
-The postures in a yoga class will build strength and flexibility, and at the same time, the deep breathing techniques (pranayama) used in a yoga class increase the flow of blood to your heart and your organs.
+Yoga is extremely helpful in helping you with your fitness goals.
+The postures in a yoga class will build strength and flexibility, stretch your muscles, and at the same time, the deep breathing techniques (pranayama) used in a yoga class increase the flow of blood to your heart and your organs.

 – Reduce your stress levels.
 This can be particularly challenging in this coronavirus period where we might find ourselves multi-tasking.
 It makes it even more important to notice how you cope with stress.
 Being in a “fight or flight” mode, which is how our body reacts when our stress levels are high, is putting a huge strain on your body functions – including your heart.
 Meditation is a wonderful tool to help you lower your blood pressure and stress levels.
 Yoga classes also help you reduce your stress.
-The yoga and meditation classes at Moonflower Yoga can get you on the path to accomplishing your stress-reduction goals.
+The online yoga and meditation classes at Moonflower Yoga can get you on the path to accomplishing your stress-reduction goals.
 Perhaps you do not have a lot of spare time right now with multi-tasking due to the pandemic.
 I would suggest that it is so important to take even 30 minutes FOR YOU which helps lower those stress levels and enables you to better cope with life’s challenges.
 Moonflower Yoga currently has great online yoga and meditation classes which you can do from the comfort of your home to help you lower stress and help your heart health.
 The Schedule tab on the moonfloweryoga.com website lists the daily options taught by our great yoga and meditation teachers.

 As someone who has a history of heart disease in my family, I take heart disease very seriously.
 My stress levels and blood pressure were very high – all red flags for being on the path to a heart attack or stroke.
-Through yoga, meditation, learning to be more in the present moment, and spending time in engaging activities such as reading, I have been able to lower my blood pressure to normal.
+Through yoga, meditation, learning to be more in the present moment, and spending time in engaging activities such as reading and needle arts, I have been able to lower my blood pressure to normal.
 You, too, can lower your risk.
-We hope to see you soon at a great yoga class, meditation, or workshop at Moonflower Yoga.
+We hope to see you soon at a great online yoga class, meditation, or workshop at Moonflower Yoga.
 With online yoga and meditation classes offered via Zoom, there is also no longer a geographic limit to Bellmore, Wantagh, Merrick, East Meadow, Freeport, Seaford, Massapequa, or other towns in Nassau County, Long Island.
 We now have students joining us from states other than New York including Florida, California, Pennsylvania, Massachusetts, and Vermont.
 It is great to connect with new people!
 All are welcome!

 By Nancy Weshkoff